kyaiooiayk/Awesome-ML-Lessons-Learnt/README.md

 ## Classification
 - In fraud modeling, AUC is not the only metric that matters.
 You have to consider what is the fraud loss in $ and lifetime value $ lost should you ban the wrong user.
+- **Inflating recall on imbalance dataset** If the data is resampled (oversampling) before splitting it into training and test  sets, the recall score will be inflated.
+The appropriate strategy is to split the data into a training and test set first and then to resample the data.
 ***

 ## Recommender system